 You might have heard of the women-only carriages on busy trains, and they are actually great since less groping (yay) and more space in general.
 More usefully though, are similar ideas on long-haul transport like night buses.
 They now offer women-only sections or entire buses, so you don’t have to worry about wandering hands or worse in the night.
-Willer Busses are the main site for this and you’ll see the options listed clearly in any search (pink logo of course)!
+Kosoku Bus is one such provider—just pick your preferences from the advanced options list.

 Traveling solo in Japan as a girl has its good points and bad, just like anywhere, but it definitely has it’s own take on things.
 Take the plunge, grab your phrasebook and book your flights—it will be worth it.

 And for extra prep before you go, read our guide to 9 Tokyo travel disasters and what to do about them.